DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 {% endhighlight %}

 ## Rule 7: Same name for different characters – example
-Sometimes, two different characters are referred to by the same name, e.g. a servant to the president and a servant to the prince are both name »servant«.
+Sometimes, two different characters are referred to by the same name, e.g., a servant to the president and a servant to the prince are both named "servant".
-Here, it is necessary to add a `<character>` for the second individuum, give both an easily recognizable name and ID and edit the `@who` attributes to reflect which of these it refers to.
+Here, it is necessary to add a `<character>` for the second individuum, give both an easily recognisable name and ID and edit the `@who` attributes to reflect which of these it refers to.

 ### Before editing